ad-freiburg/ad-blog/content/post/project-dkgqa.md

 ### Evaluation

 We group the evaluation of our models into two parts: a text-based and a SPARQL-based evaluation.
 The first part of the evaluation consists of text-based metrics that only compare the predicted and expected NLE queries.
 The second part of the evaluation tries to execute the predicted queries using [QLever](https://qlever.cs.uni-freiburg.de/wikidata) and compares the results to the results of the expected queries.
 Note that we evaluate all models in half-precision regardless of what precision we trained them in.
-Also, we generate queries using beam search with five beams.
+Also, we always generate queries using beam search with five beams.

 #### Text-based evaluation